Dawn-Of-Justice/gitreadlater/src/server/README.md

-# GitHub ReadLater Backend Server
+# Git ReadLater Backend Server

-This is the backend server for the GitHub ReadLater application, handling Stripe integration for subscription management.
+This is the backend server for the Git ReadLater application, handling Stripe integration for subscription management.

 ## Features